lorenzo-rovigatti/baggianalysis/README.md

 * `-DDebug=ON`				Compiles with debug symbols and without optimisation flags
 * `-DG=ON`					Compiles with debug symbols + optimisation flags

+## Features

+* Support many configuration types
+* Filters: after being parsed, configurations can be modified by the so-called *filters*.
+Some available filters are:
+	* select particles of certain types only (FilterByType)
+	* remove the centre-of-mass position and velocity (SubtractCOM)
+	* reduce the configuration so that it contains only a single particle with position and velocity given by the centre-of-mass position and velocity (FilterByReducingToCOM)

 ## Acknowledgements

 * Eigen 3.3.4 is included in the source tree